 A Bangor, Maine native, Judy moved to Montgomery County in 1966 to study nursing at Lankenau Hospital School of Nursing.
 After graduation, Judy worked in the Lankenau Hospital Surgical Intensive Care Unit until her daughter, Rena, was born.

 “Now, when people find out about my background in nursing, I say I am still taking care of people – just in a different way,” Judy said with a smile.
 Continue Reading →

 Did you know that the median housing value in Chester County in 2017 was $337,000 – the highest in the state?

 That can make it difficult for a broad spectrum of people – professionals, those in the trades, first-time home buyers, and seniors – to afford housing in Chester County.
 To delve more into this data, check out the Planning Commission’s PowerPoint presentation.
 Continue Reading →

 Every month, the Planning Commission highlights one of its staff members.
-Senior Environmental Planner Carrie J. Conwell, AICP discusses how she landed her first job in planning and how she arrived at the Planning Commission.
-She also shared information about her life philosophy, interests, family, and more.
+Transportation Planner Eric Quinn joined the team in December.
+Eric discussed how he arrived at the Planning Commission and also shared information about his life philosophy, interests, and more.
+Continue Reading →